statistiekcbs/cbsodata4/vignettes/cbsodata4.md

 ## Filter data before download

-It is possible restrict the download using filter statements.
+It is possible to restrict the download using filter statements.
 This may shorten the download time considerably.

 ### Filter